DavyJonesLocker/ember-appkit-rails/README.md

 `ember-appkit-rails` will add the `app/` and `config/` directories in your Rails application to the asset pipeline.
-We want  you to think of your Ember applicaiton files with as much precedence as your Rails application files.
+We want  you to think of your Ember application files with as much precedence as your Rails application files.

 The bootstrap will also delete the `app/assets/javascripts/` directory